The Deception Christians Can’t Be Demonized

 The source of mediumistic abilities is demonic.

 In Merrill Unger’s “Demons in the World Today“, a Christian, reads:

 “… It is possible for a believer to experience severe demon influence or obsession if he persistently yields to demonic temptation and sin… in lands where demon-energized idolatry has flourished unchecked by the gospel for ages, new believers who were delivered from demon possession have been known to become repossessed [demonized] when they return to their old idols.
 The testimonies of numerous missionaries in pagan areas support this evidence.”
-(Merrill Unger, Demons in the World Today)

 John Ankerberg and John Weldon, very well researched Christians, wrote:

 “In talking with many responsible individuals who counsel in this area and from reading on both sides of this issue, we conclude from our own limited perspective that it is possible for a Christian to be demonized….”
 (The Coming Darkness, pg.
 308)

 Kent Philpott, Pastor and counselor, stated:

 “It has been my experience that Christians have become demon-possessed through involvement with the occult or by harboring and entertaining sin or a desire for sin.
 In my ministry to Christians who have been demon-possessed I have noticed that it is common for the demon to hide in order to escape detection.
 But when the believer starts to grow and draw close to Jesus, the demon will become more active and noticeable….”(Kent Philpott, A Manual of Demonology and the Occult.
 Quoted in “Demon Possession & The Christian” by C. Fred Dickason).